valerieJJ/JJCloud/README.md

 # Intro

-This is an project that is currently under development.
+This is a project that is currently under development.

 It extends my previous backend project **["JJSpring"](https://github.com/valerieJJ/JJSpring)** to micro-services using springcloud and zookeeper.